-\ The Equality Act came into force for local authorities with effect from the $1^{\rm st}$ of January 2020.
+The Equality Act came into force for local authorities with effect from the 1st of January 2020.
 There is more than one set of employment terms & conditions used by the Council, and so the authority has been running a "Single Status" project for some years now to address this issue.
 Proposals have been developed to harmonise these into one standard set of terms & conditions.
 Accruals had been made in the previous years' accounts for the expected cost of increased pay arising from this exercise.
-The cumulative accrual as at the $31^{\rm st}$ of March 2022 was £395k based on the evaluation of manual worker job descriptions using the job evaluation scheme that has been in place for office workers since 2000.
+The cumulative accrual as at the 31st of March 2023 was £1.726m based on the evaluation of manual worker job descriptions using the job evaluation scheme that has been in place for office workers since 2000.

 During 2023/24 an exercise was undertaken to review the job descriptions of manual workers to bring them up to date.
-When these were evaluated the grading of most of the job roles increased, thereby triggering the need to increase the accrual so as to reflect the updated cost of the proposals.
-The accrual estimate as at $31^{\rm st}$ of March 2023 stands at £1.726m.
+When these were evaluated the grading of most of the job roles increased, thereby triggering the need to increase the accrual so as to reflect the updated cost of the proposals as well as an additional year's accrued cost.
+The accrual estimate as at 31^{st} of March 2024 stands at £2.376m.
 Union negotiations on this matter are ongoing so the final definitive cost is not known with certainty.